-Study abroad awakens the mind, makes you more employable and you could even be paid to travel – yes, really!
-The greatest advantage of studying abroad is that it’s a way to add travel into a part of your life in which you’d typically be stuck in one place.
-After all, if you have wanderlust on the brain and itchy travel-loving feet it can be hard to imagine spending 4 years of your life studying in only one city!
-Experiencing the world through the eyes of a student is a great way to embed yourself into a new community and soak up as much culture as possible.
+If you have wanderlust on the brain and itchy travel-loving feet it can be hard to imagine spending 4 years of your life studying in only one city!
+Therefore, experiencing the world through the eyes of a student is a great way to embed yourself into a new community and soak up as much culture as possible.

 There are countless benefits of studying abroad and any travel loving student should already be sold!
 Expect unique cultures, fantastic food, new friends, insane parties and a lil’ education along the way!
 Let us teach you why study abroad is the ultimate travel experience…